kubesphere/dev-guide/sites/extension-dev-guide/content/en/quickstart/hello-world-extension-anatomy/_index.md

 globals.context.registerExtension(extensionConfig);
 ```

-Use `src/routes/index.js` to register [page routes](../../feature-customization/route) to ks-console, and extension pages can be rendered correctly when you access the pages.
+Use `src/routes/index.js` to register [page routes](../../feature-customization/route) with ks-console, and extension pages can be rendered correctly when you access the pages.

 ```js
 import React from 'react';